It is such a battle trying to deal with unruly skin. Whether it’s acne, dry patches, or wrinkles, sometimes it seems like your skin just won’t listen.

-Matcha is a known anti-inflammatory, antioxidant superpower; which makes it very useful when combating acne.
+Matcha is a known antioxidant superpower; which makes it very useful for the skin’s health.

 Apple Cider Vinegar

 This well-known potion comes from fermented apple cider.
-When fermented, the cider becomes acetic acid, which has amazing antibacterial benefits.
-The vinegar works to cleanse and prevent the formation of bacteria on areas that are planning a break out attack.
+When fermented, the cider becomes acetic acid, which has an amazing ability to stave off germs, which can cause acne.
+The vinegar is a great addition to a mask or cleansing routine.

 Jojoba Seed Oil

 Jojoba seed oil is a common carrier oil and a significant ingredient in our very own CBDMEDIC™ formulations.
-It comes from a desert shrub, so it not surprising that it has an excellent ability to lock in moisture—a special talent that desert plants hold due to limited amounts of rain.
+It is derived from a desert shrub, so it not surprising that it has an excellent ability to lock in moisture—a special talent that desert plants hold due to limited amounts of rain.
 It forms a seal and continues to seep into the skin for moisture.
-You might also be interested to know that jojoba seed oil has been known to aid with enhancing the pentration of active ingredients in topicals, which is why we use it a key ingredient in most of our formulations.

 This is another type of clay that has been said to refresh, cleanse, and detoxify skin.
 It is also great for eliminating oils.
 Kaolin clay can be found in warm, humid, areas around the United States (specifically in the southeast).

-Calendula oil is used in many skin products due to its ability to soothe and hydrate the skin and help wounds recover.
-It has been used for eczema and psoriasis for these reasons in folk and clinical herbalism.
+Calendula oil is used in many skin products due to its ability to soothe and hydrate the skin.
 You can purchase dry calendula flowers and cover it with olive oil and soak it in the sun for a few weeks for a quick, folk remedy.
 Otherwise, you can purchase it at your local health food store or online at iherb.com or Amazon.

 There are over 90 essential oils.
 Each have their own scents, benefits, and properties.